Xerxemi/auto-MBW-rt/README.md

 - Clamping / LoRA is untouched.
 I only moved the UI components to reduce some area.

-- "Early Stop" is enabled with parameters untouched.
+- "Early Stop" is enabled with parameters is slighty raise to 27, which is parameter counts.
 It is a common setting for [Early stopping](https://en.wikipedia.org/wiki/Early_stopping).
-The iterlation count is reasonable.
+The iterlation count is also raised to 270 (expect 10 intervals).

 - **Search Time is greatly increased to 10000 minutes (around 7 days).** It was 2880 minutes (2 days).
 I have found that my prefered payloads (12 payloads x 1 image) takes longer then 2 days for worst case (expected 12 hours).
 It is comparable to common SD / LoRA finetuning, but computational power is still minimum (only t2i).